LinqLover/symbolic-execution-survey/notes/SYMBEX.md

     - not automated
   - (non-whitebox) fuzzing
     - less systematic: either significantly worse performance (for *all* possible inputs) or worse coverage than symbex
-      - if there are less inputs than program paths, full-coverage fuzzing is faster (applies very seldom)
+      - if there are fewer inputs than program paths, full-coverage fuzzing is faster (applies very seldom)
     - symbiosis: whitebox-fuzzing (see SAGE)

 ## Applications